—Micro Memoir workshop

 “Meg Pokrass is a creative force.
 Her prompts get you writing–and excited to write–and her editorial suggestions are first rate.
 After taking her flash fiction workshop, I published three stories in prominent flash journals within months.
 Work with Meg.
 You’ll get results.” —Beth Keefauver, author

-For more information on workshops, courses, and private tutoring, please send an email to megpokrass (at) gmail (dot) com.
+For more information on workshops, courses, and private tutoring, please send an e-mail to Meg at email@example.com

 Not sure yet?
 You may want to read some of Meg’s craft essays for free online: